Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 - Java 8 JDK
 - Gradle (3.4 or greater)
-- Node JS 6.5 or newer
-- Typings `npm -g install typings`
 - A decent IDE.
 IntelliJ is nice.

 #### Building from the command line
 **First, a warning.** _The DHF has a ton of tests and they take a very long time to run.
 Considering you might not want to invest 30 minutes to wait for tests these instructions will show you how to skip the tests._

-To build the entire DHF (marklogic-data-hub.jar, quickstart.war, and ml-data-hub-plugin for gradle) simply run this command:
+**Do you need to do this?** - only if you are wanting to build the entire DHF final products (marklogic-data-hub.jar, quickstart.war, and ml-data-hub-plugin for gradle)

+Simply run this command:

 ```bash
 cd /path/to/data-hub-project/